V0lk3n/V0lk3n.github.io/writeup/Osu!CTF2024/Osu!CTF2024-WriteUp.md

 I would start to use `imageinfo` parameter, to see to which profil the memory dump belong to.
 But i wasn't lucky and the parameter didnt worked on this dump.

-So i used file command to see if it could tell me someting and i was right.
+So i used `file` command to see if it could tell me someting and i was right.

 ```bash
 $ file memory.dmp
 memory.dmp: MS Windows 64bit crash dump, version 15.19041, 2 processors, DumpType (0x1), 1048576 pages
 ```

-We know that the memory was dump on a Windows 64bit version 15.19041, generally, i use profile with volatility2 and this was the first time i used volatility3 and get some troubles loading profile as you can see.
+We know that the memory was a Windows 64bit version 15.19041 dump, generally, i use `profile` with volatility2 and this was the first time i used volatility3 and get some troubles loading profile as you can see bellow.
 But apparently, it wasn't needed for our challenge.

 ```bash
 $ python3 vol.py -f ../memory.dmp --profile=Winx64_19041 windows.pstree